jimmoffitt/developer_advocate.blog/Tweet_JSON_Native.md

 + Real-time PowerTrack
 + Historical PowerTrack
 + Twitter Search APIs (Full-Archive Search and 30-Day Search)

+Consumers of Tweets should tolerate the addition of new fields and variance in ordering of fields with ease.
+Not all fields appear in all contexts.
+It is generally safe to consider a nulled field, an empty set, and the absence of a field as the same thing.
+Please note that Tweets found in Search results vary somewhat in structure from this document.

 Below you will find Data Dictionaries for fundamental Twitter objects that make up a Tweet: